antonpryhodko/monitoring-logging-workshop/NewRelic.md

 View Infrastructure events in a table view since 11AM till now​​
 ```
-NRQL> SELECT * FROM InfrastructureEvent SINCE '11:00' UNTIL now​
+NRQL> SELECT * FROM InfrastructureEvent SINCE '11:00' UNTIL now
 ```
 Get unique count of user sessions for the entire week​​
 ```
-NRQL> SELECT uniqueCount(session) FROM PageView SINCE 1 week ago​
+NRQL> SELECT uniqueCount(session) FROM PageView SINCE 1 week ago
 ```
 How many of our infrastructure instances run Linux as main OS?
 ```
-NRQL> SELECT count(`host.operatingSystem`) FROM Metric WHERE host.operatingSystem = 'linux' SINCE 1 day ago​
+NRQL> SELECT count(`host.operatingSystem`) FROM Metric WHERE host.operatingSystem ='linux' SINCE 1 day ago
 ```
 NRQL Practice Answers
 =====================

 What is the unique number of processes (`process.name`) per a user (`process.userName`)?
 Exclude the root user​
 ```
 NRQL>  SELECT uniqueCount(`process.name`) FROM Metric WHERE `process.userName` != 'root' FACET `process.userName` SINCE 8 hours ago​
 ```
 Get the 50th, 75th, 99th percentiles of the metric `host.net.transmitPacketsPerSecond` and plot it in a timeseries line chart​
 ```
-NRQL> SELECT percentile(`host.net.transmitPacketsPerSecond`, 50, 75, 99) FROM Metric SINCE 8 hours ago TIMESERIES​
+NRQL> SELECT percentile(`host.net.transmitPacketsPerSecond`, 50, 75, 99) FROM Metric SINCE 8 hours ago TIMESERIES
 ```
 What is the percentages of nodes used grouped by `host.hostname` and plot it in a timeseries line chart​
 ```
-NRQL> SELECT (max(`host.disk.inodesUsed`)/max(`host.disk.inodesTotal`)) * 100 FROM Metric FACET `host.hostname` SINCE 8 hours ago TIMESERIES​
+NRQL> SELECT (max(`host.disk.inodesUsed`)/max(`host.disk.inodesTotal`)) * 100 FROM Metric FACET `host.hostname` SINCE 8 hours ago TIMESERIES
 ```

 AWS Integration